BSoD may refer to either of the following:

 The blue screen is most commonly encountered and associated with a computer running Microsoft Windows.
-However, other operating systems such as the Apple Macintosh may also get a blank blue screen, which is also referred to as a BSOD.
-Apple computers that have a blank blue screen indicate that the hard drive is bad in that computer.
+However, other operating systems, such as macOS, may also get a blank blue screen, which is also called a BSoD.
+A blank blue screen on Apple computers indicates that the hard drive in the computer is bad.

 The Windows blue screen errors occur when a program encounters an error.
-Typically, these errors are caused by errors in the programming such as trying to call something that does not exist or do something that is not allowed.
-These errors can also be caused when the hardware in the computer encounters a problem or is bad.
+For example, programming errors such as trying to call something that does not exist or doing something that is not allowed.
+A BSoD can also occur with bad hardware, like bad memory that prevents data from properly being read or written.

 What should I do when I see a blue screen error?

 Write down the important parts of the error message.
 These error messages are usually long because they point to the locations of the error, which usually are not necessary.
-Write down any of the information mentioned below that is found in the blue screen error.
+Write down any of the information mentioned below.

-Tip: You do not have to write anything down if you have a digital camera or smartphone and can take a picture of the error message.
+You don't have to write anything down if you have a digital camera or smartphone and can take a picture of the error message.

-- If it is an exception error like the first picture (above), write down the error and the first location.
-For example, "An exception 06 has occurred at 0028:c183ADC" is what is shown in the first example.
+- If it is an exception error, like the second picture above, write down the error and the first location.
+For example, "An exception 06 has occurred at 0028:c183ADC" is what is shown in the second picture.

 - If it has a STOP: error, the first portion of the STOP: error should be written down.
 For example, "STOP: 0x00000019" as shown in the second picture.

-- Unless there are dozens of files listed, write down any mention of .SYS, .EXE, .VXD file in the error message.
+- Unless several files are listed, write down any mention of .SYS, .EXE, .VXD file in the error message.

-How can I reboot the a computer that has a blue screen error?
+How can I reboot a computer with a blue screen error?

-If the computer does not automatically reboot when encountering a blue screen error press and hold down Ctrl+Alt keys and then press the delete key multiple times to reboot the computer.
-If the computer does not respond to these keys then press and hold down the power button for a few seconds until the computer turns off.
-Once the computer is off you can turn the computer back on to restart the computer.
+If the computer does not respond to Ctrl+Alt+Del, press and hold down the computer power button for a few seconds until the computer turns off.
+Once the computer is off, you can press the power button again to restart the computer.